DataTalksClub/data-engineering-zoomcamp/after-sign-up.md

 Thanks for signining up for the course.

-The process process of adding you to the mailing list is not automated yet, but you will hear from us closer to the course start.
+The process of adding you to the mailing list is not automated yet, but you will hear from us closer to the course start.

 To make sure you don't miss any announcements